MetOffice/CDDS/docs/tutorials/request/common.md

     **Default:** `latest`

 `simulation`
-:   if the moose commands should be only simulated.
-The commands will be printed rather than run.
+:   if set to `True` CDDS operation will be simulated

 `log_level`
 :   identify which log level should be used for logging - `CRITICAL`, `INFO` or `DEBUG`